owncloud/ocis/docs/ocis/migration.md

 Until now, the oCIS configuration mimics ownCloud 10 and uses the old data directory layout and the ownCloud 10 database.
 Users can seamlessly be switched from ownCloud 10 to oCIS and back again.
 <div class="editpage">

-_TODO @butonic we need a canary app that allows users to decide for themself which backend to use_
+_TODO @butonic we need a canary app that allows users to decide for themselves which backend to use_

 </div>